swinton/spotipy/README.md

         $ easy_install spotipy

+2. Remember to activate assistive device support see <http://www.macspeech.com/extensions/faq/kb.php?article=48>

-2. Use Spotipy like so:
+3. Use Spotipy like so:

         from spotipy import Spotipy